urbandrone/futils/readme.md

 // your code
 ```

-### Note:
-If you want to use `futils` in conjunction with a bundler which supports tree shaking (like `rollup`), only those functions which you already use from `futils` will be included in the final build, which may significantly lower the file size of your scripts after bundling.
+> If you want to use `futils` in conjunction with a bundler which supports
+> tree shaking (like `rollup`), only those functions which you already use
+> from `futils` will be included in the final build, which may significantly
+> lower the file size of your scripts after bundling.
+Just make sure you
+> _transpile it after bundling_, because otherwise you may end up with ES5
+> and ES6 code mixed together.

 ## Install for browsers
 Download the `futils.js` file and include it with a script tag which allows you to get access to the global `futils` namespace: